Roque Santana Fernandes

-Roque Santana Joao Fernandes (15 March 1927 – 12 January 2007) was an Indian politician and freedom fighter from Goa.
-He was a member of the Goa, Daman and Diu Legislative Assembly from 1967 to 1977, representing the Cuncolim Assembly constituency.
+Roque Santana Joao Fernandes (15 March 1927 – 12 January 2007) was an Indian politician and freedom fighter who was a former member of the Goa, Daman and Diu Legislative Assembly from 1967 to 1977, representing the Cuncolim Assembly constituency.
 He is popularly known as the "Father of Goan Democracy" and was responsible for the introduction of democracy by objecting to the Lt.
-Governor’s nomination through his satyagraha.
+Governor's nomination through his satyagraha.
 He was one of the prominent people that contributed to Goa's freedom struggle.

 Early and personal life

-Roque Santana Fernandes was born in Velim to Avelino.
-He belonged to the Velliapura royal family.
+Roque Santana Fernandes was born on 15 March 1927 in Velim, Goa, (formerly known as Velliapura), which was part of Portuguese India, during the Portuguese Empire (now in India).
+His father was Avelino Fernandes.
+He belonged to the Velliapura (royal family).
 He completed his schooling at St. Anthony's High School.
-Soon after his mother's death at a young age, he moved to Bombay (present-day Mumbai) and resided in a community apartment known as "Koud".
+Soon after his mother's death at a young age, Fernandes moved to Bombay (present-day Mumbai) and resided in a community apartment known as Koud.

 Fernandes was married to Emerita Barreto and had four children, Sanjay, Sahaji, Suhashini and Dr. Sanjit.
 He and his father were also involved in pilgrimage work and escorted people that came from ghats, to show their affection and respect to the pilgrims in Velliapura.